horus-ci/horus-ci.github.io/enrollment/index.md

 ---
 layout: default
-title : Thank you for enrolling in HORUS! header : HORUS Enrollment
+title : Thank you for enrolling in HORUS/OSiRIS! header : HORUS/OSiRIS Enrollment
 ---
 {% include JB/setup %}

-Welcome to the Open Storage Research Infrastructure!
+Welcome to the HORUS!
 To finish enrollment there are a couple more steps.

 <h2>Confirm your email</h2>